thomaskroi1996/openfoam_opencfs_coupling/README.md

 - acouRhsLoad on internal exists twice in resultContexts, but one time the result functor is 0, eventually leading to a "cannot access element 0 of Vector with size 0" error when the output starts, and simulation fails.
 Why does it exist twice?

-- Artefacts in the source region, perhaps some issue with reading in nodal values?
+- Artefacts in the source region, likely some issue with reading in nodal values

+## Notes
-oldTime() method in Adapter.C and writeCheckpoint for pressure derivative? maybe it is more efficient that way?
+- oldTime() method in Adapter.C and writeCheckpoint for pressure derivative? maybe it is more efficient that way?

-added definitions and Object instatiations into FF.H and FF.C so tomorrow test if finally PressureTemporalDerivative gets created
+- in FF.C we add CouplingDataWriters.